ArneCL/BlogPosts/gradle-multiple-war-files.md

-title: Gradle: Createing multiple WAR files
+title: Gradle: Creating multiple WAR files
-tags: gradle,gradle-war,tomcat
+tags: gradle,gradle-war
+date: 2013-03-29 11:53:00

 If you want to create a different type of WAR, with different resource files in this case you can create a task that is of type War type.